kingmahendra/AFKLM_Assignment/work-description.md

 I used jasmine with Karma for  unit test and jasmine and protractor for end to end (e2e) test.
 I have added unit test specs  for find-trip component, MockDataService class and app component.
 I have also added one spec file for end to end test.

+I have used HTML5 accessibility standards, tab index and ARIA attributes to make form fully accessible to people with disabilities.

 I used tslint for TypeScript linting.
 I have also added some documentation to the method in find-trip component.

 With help of Webpack module bundler this project builds an optimized and efficient find-trip component.